 When the parties to the contract completely fulfil their obligations to one another, whether by payment of money or by doing something as agreed in the contract, the contract comes to an end.

 A contract, being the result of agreement, may be terminated by further agreement between the parties to end their contractual relationship.

-This means that the parties will have no control over the ending of the contract.
-For example, if one of the parties becomes a bankrupt, the contract may end and the other party may be left to seek relief from the bankrupt’s estate.
+This means that the parties have no control over the ending of the contract.
+For example, if one of the parties becomes bankrupt, the contract may end and the other party may be left to seek relief from the bankrupt’s estate.

 Contracts made under seal in Victoria automatically lapse after 15 years, under section 5(3) of the Limitation of Actions Act 1958 (Vic).

 If performance of a contract becomes impossible, without fault of either party, there will be an automatic discharge of the contract.
 Simple lack of ability of one of the parties to perform the contract is not sufficient.
 The impossibility must be something that renders performance totally impossible or something unexpected that changes the circumstances so radically that the contract would have to become fundamentally different from the original contract.

 Breach of contract by one party may entitle the other party to regard the contract as at an end.
 However, it is rarely that simple.
 There are some breaches of contract (see “Terms may be conditions or warranties”) that do not give the wronged party the right to end the contract but only entitle a claim to be made for monetary damages to make up for any loss suffered.

 When a term of a contract has been breached, there are four main remedies available to the wronged party: self-help, rescission, damages, and specific performance (for information about these remedies, see Taking action as a consumer; for information about loan contracts, see Credit reporting).